danielparks/puppet-golang/README.md

-This [Puppet][] module has sane defaults to keep a standard installation simple, but is flexible enough to support automatic updates, multiple installations of diferent versions, and running [Puppet as a non-root user][non-root].
+This [Puppet][] module has sane defaults to keep a standard installation simple, but is flexible enough to support automatic updates, multiple installations of different versions, and running [Puppet as a non-root user][non-root].

 [Puppet]: https://github.com/puppetlabs/puppet
 [non-root]: #running-puppet-as-a-non-root-user